sur950/any_link_preview/README.md

   /// For example, `https://cors-anywhere.herokuapp.com/` .
   final String? proxyUrl;

+  /// Headers to be added in the HTTP request to the link final Map<String, String>? headers;

   /// Function that needs to be called when user taps on the card.
   /// If not given then given URL will be launched.
   /// To disable, Pass empty function.